-Changing Childbirth in BC is the first study in the province that looks at person centred outcomes for pregnancy and birth.
-Over 4000 women participated in the study, from all across the province.
+Changing Childbirth in BC was the first study in the province to focus on person centred outcomes for pregnancy and birth.
+In 2014, over 4000 women participated in a survey and/or 20 focus groups, all across the province.

 If you have any questions about the results, please contact us.

 Find social media content and graphics for sharing.

 Find graphics, a brief video, and social media content to help share what women tell us about how they are experiencing birth in British Columbia.

 What Happened to Me: Using Our Stories to Improve Birth in BC